i404788/pyaxo-ng/README.rst

 ---------------
 * Change symmetric encryption to AES128-SIV (from XSalsa20/Poly)
 * Change KDF from pkdf2 to hkdf (sha512)
+* Updated `3dh` to X3DH specs
+  * Added a simpler interface to create ratchet from X3DH
 * Change datastore from sqlite3 to diskcache
 * Make everything Python3 compatible
 * A large amount of code trimming/refactoring/documentation